Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/ssh.rst

 1. Insert the Nitrokey into your computer.

 2. Open a terminal and create your SSH key.
 Replace ``"your_comment"`` with a label to identify it (e.g., "Nitrokey GitLab").
-   By default, the key is a non-discoverable key, meaning a local key handle is stored in ``~/.ssh/`` while the private key remains securely on the Nitrokey.
-   Use the ``-O resident`` option if you want the key to be a discoverable credential, making it portable across systems.
+   By default, the key is created as a non-discoverable credential.
+In this case, a local key handle is stored in ~/.ssh/ while the private key remains on the Nitrokey.
+This means the key is tied to the system where it was generated, since the local key handle file is required for authentication.
+Use the -O resident option to create a discoverable credential.
+In this case, the credential is stored on the Nitrokey, making it portable and usable across different systems without copying any local files.

+   Non-discoverable credential:

    .. code-block:: shell-session

       ssh-keygen -t ed25519-sk -C "your_comment"

-   or to create a discoverable credential
+   Discoverable credential:

    .. code-block:: shell-session

       ssh-keygen -t ed25519-sk -O resident -C "your_comment"

-   The ``-O resident`` option creates a discoverable credential, storing the key handle directly on the Nitrokey.
-This means anyone with physical access to the device can list the stored credentials and see which services they were registered with.

    .. note::